What is R?

 a <- a + b

-The function ls() can be used to display the names of objects in the workspace:
+The function ls() can be used to display the names of objects in your current workspace:

 ls()